lazerwalker/blog/_posts/2019-02-05-bike-game-part-1.md

 #### Make something that works well at in an event setting

-While I could theoretically release a commercial game for anyone who owns a Bluetooth-compatible smart trainer, the audience of people who own expensive specialist cycling hardware AND want to play a weird experimental indie game is pretty darn small.
-Anything I make here is going to be an installation game first and foremost, which means designing for what works well in that setting.
+While I could theoretically release a commercial game for anyone who owns a Bluetooth-compatible smart trainer, the audience of people who own expensive specialist cycling hardware AND want to play a weird experimental indie game is niche enough that I'd want to do a fair amount of market research before designing anything specifically for that audience.
+If these experiments prove successful, I'd very much love to do that, but at this exact moment my main goal is artistic expression moreso than money.
+That means starting out by designing for an installation setting.
 Specifically:

 1. **Relatively short playtimes**.
 In event settings, you want to be able to cycle (hah!) people through pretty regularly.
 This will also help prevent the game from being too physically demanding, which is a good thing for a casual party game in a space where players are likely to be drinking.
 2. **Spectator enjoyment**.
 There will be more spectators than players; making something that's fun to watch is important.
 If I can come up with a way for the audience to participate, so much the better.